-Skills a and Experience Description Number of Directors (HI) Customer focus Experience in developing and overseeing the embedding of a strong customer-focused culture in large and complex organisations, and a demonstrable commitment to achieving customer outcomes. ••••• Ċ, Strategy An ability to define strategic objectives, constructively question business plans, oversee the implementation of strategy using commercial judgement and bring a global perspective to bear. ••••• Financial services Experience working in, or advising, the banking and financial services industry with strong knowledge of its economic drivers and global business perspectives.
-I Financial acumen Highly proficient in accounting or related financial management and reporting for businesses of significant size.
-Risk Experience in anticipating, recognising and managing risks, including financial, non-financial and emerging risks, and monitoring risk management frameworks and controls. ••••• Technology, digital and data Experience in developing or overseeing the application of technology in large and complex businesses, with particular reference to technology innovation, disruptive technologies, data, cybersecurity, digital transformation and customer experience. ••••• Î Governance Experience as a director of a listed entity, with detailed knowledge of governance issues, with particular reference to the legal, compliance, regulatory and voluntary frameworks applicable to listed entities and highly regulated industries. ••••• 52 Environment and social Experience in understanding and identifying potential risks and opportunities arising from environmental and social issues, including the transition to a climate resilient future, management of biodiversity, and addressing human rights and modern slavery within supply chains. Ň People and culture Experience in people matters including workplace health and safety, cultures, morale, inclusion and diversity, management development, succession, remuneration and talent retention initiatives. ••••• Executive leadership Having held a CEO or a similar senior leadership role in a large complex organisation, and having experience in that position in managing the business through periods of significant change and delivering desired business outcomes. •••••
+Skills and Experience Customer focus Description Number of Directors Ä Strategy An ability to define strategic objectives, constructively question business plans, oversee the implementation of strategy using commercial judgement and bring a global perspective to bear. ••••• لْأَلْالُ Financial services Experience working in, or advising, the banking and financial services industry with strong knowledge of its economic drivers and global business perspectives. ••••• 9 Financial acumen Highly proficient in accounting or related financial management and reporting for businesses of significant size. ••••• Risk Experience in anticipating, recognising and managing risks, including financial, non-financial and emerging risks, and monitoring risk management frameworks and controls. ••••• Technology, digital and data Experience in developing or overseeing the application of technology in large and complex businesses, with particular reference to technology innovation, disruptive technologies, data, cybersecurity, digital transformation and customer experience. ••••• Governance Experience as a director of a listed entity, with detailed knowledge of governance issues, with particular reference to the legal, compliance, regulatory and voluntary frameworks applicable to listed entities and highly regulated industries. ••••• Environment and social Experience in understanding and identifying potential risks and opportunities arising from environmental and social issues, including the transition to a climate resilient future, management of biodiversity, and addressing human rights and modern slavery within supply chains. ••••• People and culture Experience in people matters including workplace health and safety, cultures, morale, inclusion and diversity, management development, succession, remuneration and talent retention initiatives. ••••• O Pts Executive leadership Having held a CEO or a similar senior leadership role in a large complex organisation, and having experience in that position in managing the business through periods of significant change and delivering desired business outcomes. •••••